Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             coverages is used for minimum coverage of 3'UTR and interCDS-derived sRNA.
 Default is p_0.8,p_0.6,p_0.7.
       --min_utr_notex_coverage MIN_UTR_NOTEX_COVERAGE, -un MIN_UTR_NOTEX_COVERAGE
-                            It is similar to --min_utr_tex_coverage.
+                            Similar to --min_utr_tex_coverage.
 This value is for TEX- libraries.
 Default is p_0.7,p_0.5,p_0.6.
       --min_utr_fragmented_coverage MIN_UTR_FRAGMENTED_COVERAGE, -uf MIN_UTR_FRAGMENTED_COVERAGE
-                            It is similar to --min_utr_tex_coverage.
+                            Similar to --min_utr_tex_coverage.
 This value is for fragmented (or conventional) libraries.
-Default is p_0.7,p_0.5,p_0.6.
+Default is
+                            p_0.7,p_0.5,p_0.6.
       --min_all_utr_coverage MIN_ALL_UTR_COVERAGE, -mu MIN_ALL_UTR_COVERAGE
-                            The minimum coverage of UTR-derived sRNA.
-The coverage of UTR-derived sRNA should not only fit the --min_utr_TEX_coverage, --min_utr_noTEX_coverage and
+                            The minimum coverage of UTR-derived sRNAs.
+The coverage of UTR-derived sRNAs should not only exceed the --min_utr_TEX_coverage, --min_utr_noTEX_coverage
-                            --min_utr_fragmented_coverage, but also this value.
+                            and --min_utr_fragmented_coverage, but also this
+                            value.
 Default is 50.
       --cutoff_energy CUTOFF_ENERGY, -ce CUTOFF_ENERGY
                             If "sec_str" is included in --filter_info, please assign the maximum folding energy change (normalized